kshitijrajsharma/e2etemplate/Exercise/Nepal/CLIGEOS-2024/Readme.md

 ## Conclusion

-When we started this exercise we started with a drone , QGIS on our laptop , Android smartphone with ODK installed and enthusiastics eager to learn and perform .
-We haven't used any commercial softwares ( beside software used to fly the drone ) during this exercise .
-With all free and opensource tools we were able to generate : Orthophoto , Digital Surface Model , 3D Point Cloud , NDVI along with other plant health indexes , OpenAerialMap TMS , Field Mapping data ( building levels,  material and name ) , Remotemapping data with footprints of buildings and roads and fianlly a local AI model for our area.
-All these data later on used by different groups to perform their short projects which is awesome .
-Hence we can say end to end mapping exercise can be done effectively in short period of time with actual results in real life scenario .
+When we started this exercise, we had a drone, QGIS on our laptop, an Android smartphone with ODK installed, and enthusiastic learners eager to perform.
+We didn't use any commercial software (besides the software used to fly the drone) during this exercise.
+With all free and open-source tools, we were able to generate:

+    Orthophoto
+    Digital Surface Model
+    3D Point Clouds
+    NDVI (Normalized Difference Vegetation Index) along with other plant health indices OpenAerialMap TMS (Tile Map Service)
+    Field mapping data (building levels, materials, and names) Remote mapping data with footprints of buildings and roads A local AI model for our area

+All these data were later used by different groups to perform their short projects, which is awesome.
+Hence, we can say that an end-to-end mapping exercise can be done effectively in a short period, low cost with actual results in real-life scenarios, using free and open-source tools in collaborative environment.
+With help of collaborative nature of tasking manager & field mapping tasking manager we were able to utilize our manpower resources by tasks properly and effectively .